Jinxhy/Awesome-MoAI-Security/README.md

 ## Open problems

 The following open problems summarize the main research gaps identified in our SoK.
-We keep the descriptions here high-level for readers using this repository; more detailed formulations, pillar mappings, and technical discussions can be found in the paper.
+We keep the descriptions here high-level for readers using this repository.
+More technical discussions can be found in the paper.

 <img src="https://img.shields.io/badge/ATTACK%20OPS%20%E2%80%94%20FROM%20MODEL%20ACCESS%20TO%20DEPLOYABLE%20ATTACKS-7F1D1D?style=for-the-badge" height="28" align="absmiddle" />